 Over 80% said that they would prefer a center with some volunteers who were concerned about sexual assault, some of whom had been assaulted and were close to the victims in age, rather than the center which was staffed entirely by professional doctors, nurses and counselors.
-When as do why, the most common answer was that if the volunteers had been sexually assaulted they would be more able to understand how the victim felt and to help her.
+When asked why, the most common answer was that if the volunteers had been sexually assaulted they would be more able to understand how the victim felt and to help her.

-In saying that they preferred the independent center run by women who are active in the women's movement and staffed by some concerned volunteers, the young women in the survey showed a preference for the "free clinic" type of SATC on all three questions.
-11 Obviously, these results do not imply that all SATCs should follow the "free

-"establishment" model and the security involved in a hospital setting.
+In saying that they preferred the independent center run by women who are active in the women's movement and staffed by some concerned volunteers, the young women in the survey showed a preference for the "free clinic" type of SATC on all three questions.11 Obviously, these results do not imply that all SATCs should follow the "free clinic" model.
+In the first place, older clients may prefer an "establishment" model and the security involved in a hospital setting.
 In the second place, many adolescent rape victims are brought to the SATC by a parent, an aunt, or another relative.
 Such people may feel more comfortable bringing the rape victim to the hospital-type center.
-Last but not least, many hospital-based clinics are doing excellent work and should certainly not be disrupted.
-However, hospital-based clinics could increase their appeal to adolescent victims by adding volunteer counselors and adolescent counselors to their staff, and by using young people as speakers in their community education efforts.
-Also, they could emphasize the degree to which the clinic staff is female, not necessarily feminist but female.
+Last but not